 - The rod has eight guides and a tip for improved performance

 - This rod is pricy,

 5. Fiblink 2-Piece Saltwater Offshore Heavy Bent/ Straight Butt Trolling Rod

 This rod contains a composite fiber main shaft that ensures sensitivity.
-The rod also contains super smooth rollers and hardware that ensures a good look of the rod.
-In addition, this rod features a classic design using CNC machined aircraft grade alloy for superior strength.
+It contains super smooth rollers and hardware that ensures its good look.
+In addition, this rod features a classic design using CNC machined aircraft grade alloy that ensures superior strength.

-This rod also has a sensitive tip so that you can feel every bite.
-It also features a real backbone, so you are in a better position to fight large fish.
+It has a sensitive tip so that you can feel every bite.
+It also features a reel backbone, so you are in a better position to fight large fish.
 Its EVA foam grip is comfortable, and it allows you to enjoy long hours of bottom fishing and adds a non-slip hold against hard-pulling fish.

 - The rod has a sensitive tip so you can feel every bite